Daisy Zhe Wang

 - SMARTeR: Smarter information retrieval system

-- Panda: Knowledge Extraction and Exchange Using Medical Notes
+- Rose: Knowledge Extraction and Exchange over Electronic Health Records

 - Christan Grant (2015) University of Oklahoma